DaSalba/Image2GB/README.md

 If you want to use an existing image, my recommendation is that you fist convert it to 4-color indexed mode using the palette (make sure you enable good quality dithering), then downsize it using cubic interpolation or some other algorithm.
+If you copy from another image, be sure to use *Image->Flatten Image* to merge all layers.

 Plugin